Saturday, July 25, 2020

 4-bitplane sex appeal

-It's been a long time since I added something cool to our Pixel Art section so let's fix that with what I personally consider to be a visual feast.
-Also, a fantastic arcade conversion with utterly gorrrrrgeous gameplay.
+Here is a game I consider a visual feast and a superb arcade conversion with utterly gorrrrrgeous gameplay.
 Yep, it's Mr Do!
-Run Run which was released in 1990 by Time Soldier dudes, Electrocoin. (actually, I quite liked that quirky shooter).
+Run Run which was released in 1990 by Time Soldier dudes, Electrocoin. (actually, I liked that bizarre shooter).

 This is the campest title screen I've ever seen.
 It's absurd but very colourful.